Prostheses cover under private health insurance

-We publish the current prostheses list twice a year.
-Health insurers use the list to keep their claims and payments systems up to date.
+Private hospitals and health insurers use the Prostheses List to keep their claims and payments systems up to date.

 For updates on prostheses reforms and other matters related to private health insurance see our private health insurance circulars.

-As part of wider reforms, the Australian Government and the Medical Technology Association of Australia agreed to rebalance the costs of medical devices for privately insured consumers.
+As part of wider reforms, the Australian Government and the Medical Technology Association of Australia agreed to consider changes to the Prostheses List arrangements to support better access to medical technology.